sheikhdiallo/COM304_FOUNDATION_1/README.md

 Make sure your repository is linked to on the teacher's [2024 Students](../main/2024-students.md)  page

-Your github repo will be the material that is marked but for record keeping, you MUST submit a snapshot of your repository on time on SOL.
+Your online github repo will be the material that is marked but for record keeping, you MUST submit a snapshot of your repository on time on SOL.

+**NO ON TIME SUBMISSION = NO MARKS**

 You should download a snapshot of your repository as a zip file and rename it to include your name
-e.g something like `COM304_FOUNDATION_1-mainGraigGallen.zip`
+e.g something like

+`COM304_FOUNDATION_1-mainGraigGallen.zip`

+Submit this file on SOL.

 ![alt text](../main/docs/images/downloadGithub.png "Figure downloadGithub.png" )